Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 ## Fairness Analysis

-We'll perform a fairness analysis of the **Random Forest regression model** to determine whether its performance (measured by RMSE) differs across two groups.
+We'll perform a fairness analysis of the **Random Forest Regression** model to determine whether its performance (measured by RMSE) differs across two groups.
 For this fairness analysis, we'll use the `is_easy` column to compare:

 - **Group X**: Recipes marked as "easy" (`is_easy` = 1).
 - **Group Y**: Recipes not marked as "easy" (`is_easy` = 0).